Blog Invitation

 Or perhaps the prominent figures whose closest political allies are currently being sent to jail, or who have an entire wardrobe of pending cases up their sleeves?

-What a wild, completely unpredictable twist of fate it would be if the people screaming for Remulla's impeachment just happen to be the exact same people Remulla's office is trying to fit for handcuffs.
+A Shocking Coincidence: What a wild, completely unpredictable twist of fate it would be if the people screaming for Remulla's impeachment just happen to be the exact same people Remulla's office is trying to fit with handcuffs.
 Surely, it's just a coincidence!

 What is happening to Philippine politics is that it has become a giant, reflective mirror.
 No one is creating new policies; everyone is just copying their opponent's legal threats.